kajgm/transittracker/README.md

  "transit_app_api_key": "your_transit_app_api_key"}
 ```

-2. Run the app by navigating to /src/ and execute:
+2. Run the app by executing:

 ```
-$ python transittracker.py
+$ python start.py
 ```

 3. If you are running this on a raspberry pi, you can enable the display option with an automatic startup script: